-- in the banking sector banking and non-bank lenders sectors, see clause 5.2 of Schedule 3; and - in the energy sector, see clause 5.2 of Schedule 4 meet the internal dispute resolution requirements, for a particular designated sector, has the meaning set out in the relevant sector Schedule.
+- in the banking sector, see clause 5.2 of Schedule 3; and - in the energy sector, see clause 5.2 of Schedule 4.

+meet the internal dispute resolution requirements, for a particular designated sector, has the meaning set out in the relevant sector Schedule.

-- in the banking sector banking and non-bank lenders sectors, see clause 5.1 of Schedule 3; and - in the energy sector, see clause 5.1 of Schedule 4.
+- in the banking sector, see clause 5.1 of Schedule 3; and - in the energy sector, see clause 5.1 of Schedule 4.